2023 – 2024 Montgomery GI Bill Rates

 Eligible Montgomery GI Bill recipients receive monthly stipends while they are attending classes at a qualified training institution.
 The checks are payable to the student and not to the school.
 If you are using corporate education benefits to pay for your tuition, you may be able to save your MGIB payments or use them for other expenses.

-Students who are on active-duty status will only be reimbursed for the actual costs of tuition and fees, according to the VA.
+Students who are on active-duty status will only be reimbursed for the actual costs of tuition and fees.
 Service members using military tuition assistance will receive MGIB payments only for the difference between the tuition assistance and the remaining tuition and fees.

 The following payment rates for the Montgomery GI Bill are effective for fiscal year 2023, or from Oct.
 1, 2023, through Sept.
 30, 2024.